ethereum-oasis-op/L2/workitems/l2-transaction-fee-API/l2transactionfeeapispec-v1.0.md

 Given the above, the need for transparency in a open ecosystem to build trust, and the evolving legal and regulatory landscape around fee transparency and what type of fees can be charged, this document sets out to define an Application Programmable Interface (API) based on existing [L2 Transaction Fees Specification](https://github.com/eea-oasis/L2/tree/main/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md) to allow ecosystem participants .

 Note, that APIs for fees associated with asset and data bridges between L2 platforms as well as between L2 platforms and centralized exchanges are beyond the scope of this document.
-Further note, while this API is in scope for an entity submitting EIP-2771-type transactions, or EIP-4337-type transactions to a Layer 2, often called a Relayer, the API is out of scope for the entity submitting EIP-2771-type or EIP-4337-type transaction requests to a Relayer.
+Further note, while this API is in scope for an entity submitting EIP-2771-type transactions, or EIP-4337-type transactions to a Layer 2, often called a Relayer, the API is out of scope for the entity submitting EIP-2771-type or EIP-4337-type transaction requests to a Relayer.Furthermore, L2 client-specific fees are also out of scope

 ## 1.2 Glossary